-Alaska fire management agencies recognize the differences in missions among local, state, tribal and Federal agencies and have collaborated to develop Wildfire Management options that consider a full spectrum of responses to wildfire: from suppression actions designed to contain and control fire growth, to periodic surveillance of fires that are allowed to spread naturally across the landscape.
+Alaska fire management agencies recognize the differences in missions among local, state, tribal and federal agencies and have collaborated to develop wildfire management options that consider a full spectrum of responses to wildfire: from suppression actions designed to contain and control fire growth, to periodic surveillance of fires that are allowed to spread naturally across the landscape.

 Options are selected by jurisdictional agencies based upon legal mandates, policies, regulations, resource management objectives, and local conditions, including but not limited to population density, fire occurrence, environmental factors, and identified values.
-Management options are assigned at a landscape scale and apply across jurisdictional boundaries.
+Management options are assigned at a

+Page 16 of 38 March 2017 Review Ch.
+3: Wildland Fire Operational Guidance landscape scale and apply across jurisdictional boundaries.
 Ideally, boundaries are readily identifiable from both the air and ground, are based on fuel types, access, topographic features, natural barriers and fire regimes, and can be feasibly defended.
 Management option designations are intended to be flexible to respond to changes in objectives, fire conditions, land-use patterns, resource information, and technologies.
 Jurisdictional agencies are responsible for updating and reviewing management option and site designations annually.
 Management options may only be changed with the approval of all affected jurisdictional agencies.